bitwes/Gut/README.md

 # Wiki
-Documentation is hosted at https://gut.readthedocs.io/, you can find release specific links below.
+Documentation is hosted at https://gut.readthedocs.io/, you can find release-specific links below.

 # Version Links